Hodvidar-Achille/insurance-policy-manager/README.md

 # insurance-policy-manager

-Small app to test React with a REST API
+Small app to test React with a REST API (using [InsuraTradeFlow](https://github.com/Hodvidar-Achille/InsuraTradeFlow))

 ------------------------------------------------------------------------------------------------------------------------

-[]: # Path: README.md

 # Getting Started with Create React App